 The Museum is offering two internships in the Collections department.
 Both positions require good communication skills, attention to detail, ability to follow specific processes, excellent research skills, and the ability to work independently.
 Reliability, accountability and timeliness are a must!
 A background in the humanities, history, art history, or museum studies is preferred.

-- Graduate and undergraduate students with advanced research skills that are highly detail-oriented and possess backgrounds in anthropology, archaeology, history and museum studies are preferred.
+- Individuals who have completed their Bachelors degree and Graduate students with advanced research skills that are highly detail-oriented and possess backgrounds in anthropology, archaeology, history and museum studies are preferred.
 Responsibilities include (but are not limited to): researching permanent collections, assisti

 ng with the reorganization of collection storage areas, cataloging and photographing objects, assisting with new acquisitions and loans, assisting with exhibitions as needed.
 Interns will learn how to use the collections database MIMSY XG.